 A CT scan is a low dose, faster kind of X-Ray imaging in which a thin x-ray beam rotates around the patient allowing doctors to see highly detailed images.
 ADI’s computer combines the images to form highly detailed three-dimensional pictures of the body.
 This type of imaging significantly helps the physician in determining a diagnosis.

 The most common CT scans ordered will be of head, chest, abdomen, or pelvis.
 Sometimes multiple CT scans are done at the same time, (i.e. the chest and abdomen).
 Most times, an intravenous dye is given to help the doctors determine normal from abnormal findings.
-The contrast is ionic, so if you are allergic to iodine let your physician know.
 You will feel warm while the contrast is injected, but it only lasts for a minute.

 If your doctor wants to scan your abdomen, you will have to drink a glass of oral contrast 1 hour prior and another glass 30 minutes prior to the scan.
 For CT scans with contrast, it is recommended that you do not eat or drink 4 to 6 hours before the scan (except for the contrast for the scan).
 A CT scan usually only takes 10 to 15 minutes once you are prepped for it.

 You will be asked to lie on a table that slides into the center of the scanner.